cv-bit/dcc-project/README.md

 Progress

-I have came up with a concept and have started creating all files started editing files made player enemy and npc classes
+I have came up with a concept and have started creating all files started editing files made player enemy and npc classes also made changes to dice roller

 Idea